NicasioTn/NicasioTn/README.md

 <!--
  -------------------------------------------------------------------------- Detail of Study and Interested --------------------------------------------------------------------------
 -->
+### 🧑‍💻✨ About me :
+I am a .... from Com-Sci Mahasarakham University
+* ⚡In my free time , I learning about Network Security on online course and read tech articals.
+* 😄 Pronouns: Peter !🕸️🕷️

 ### Studying 👋
 - 🌱 I’m studying at - Mahasarakham University
 - 🧙‍♂️ Online course - TryHackMe